SoftwareAG/c8y-docs/content/oee/oee-administration-bundle/managing-profiles.md

 layout: redirect
 ---

-As an admin user you can manage profiles of lines and machines in the **Profile settings** page.
+In the **Profile settings** page, you can manage profiles of lines and machines.

 The **Profile settings** page shows a list of all available profiles.